 If I invest in a refundable entrance fee, how do I know that my money is secure and Otterbein is financially stable?

 Otterbein’s goal is to help residents stay in their choice of residence as long as possible.
 To accomplish this goal, residents may have occasional or ongoing requirements for services that may be scheduled in advance.
-Wellness Services, available to Otterbein and local community residents, included clinic care, nurses, in-home care, personal care, homemaker services, companionship, transportation, and more.
+Wellness Services, available to Otterbein and local community residents, include clinic care, nurses, in-home care, personal care, homemaker services, companionship, transportation, and more.

 My spouse and I will move in as a couple.
-What happens if one us needs health care before the other?
+What happens if one of us needs health care before the other?

 Second, should one spouse require care that cannot be provided in independent living, the couple may remain together in the same community, albeit in separate residences depending on the level of care required.

 What happens if I move into an independent living residence and my health starts failing?